The 2020 San Francisco Non-Profit + Volunteer Fair | Tenderloin

 Tenderloin Museum, 398 Eddy St, SF

-The Volunteer Fair begins with an opening reception at 6:30 pm, followed by short presentations at 7 pm from over a half dozen local organizations.
+The Volunteer Fair begins with an opening reception at 6:30 pm, followed by short presentations at 7 pm from six local organizations.
+Participants include Code Tenderloin, St. Anthony Foundation, Project Open Hand, St. James Infirmary, The SMART Program, and Shanti Project.

 Come learn about the many ways one can serve those in need and build meaningful community in the heart of San Francisco.

-- Shanti Project exists to enhance the health, quality of life and well-being of people with terminal, life-threatening or disabling illnesses or conditions.
-Through a continuum of services, including in-home and onsite patient and care navigation, emotional and practical support and preserving the human-animal bond, we strive to achieve the highest medical and quality of life outcomes for San Francisco’s most vulnerable.
+- Shanti exists to enhance the health, quality of life and well-being of people with terminal, life-threatening or disabling illnesses or conditions.
+Through a continuum of services, including in-home and onsite patient and care navigation, emotional and practical support and preserving the human-animal bond, Shanti strives to achieve the highest medical and quality of life outcomes for San Francisco’s most vulnerable.

 Categories: **Annual Event**, *Top Pick*, Charity & Volunteering